Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: Experiments

 \subsection{Comparison on nuScenes dataset:}

 To rigorously evaluate our framework under challenging real-world conditions, we conduct comprehensive comparisons on the challenging nuScenes dataset, characterized by complex scenes and sparser point clouds from 32-beam LiDARs data in diverse scenes.
+Following the standard protocol for SOT evaluation, we compare exclusively against state-of-the-art SOT methods.
 As shown in Tab.~\ref{tab:NuScenes}, our TrajTrack consistently outperforms all prior trackers across all categories, demonstrating its exceptional scalability and robustness in sparse and diverse environments.
-For instance, TrajTrack it surpasses a strong baseline, P2P~\cite{p2p}, by in the Car and Pedestrian category by 4.13/3.82\% in Success/Precision for the Car category and by an even more significant 4.55/6.81\% for the Pedestrian category.
-This robust performance in a sparse environment highlights the core advantage of our trajectory-based paradigm: by leveraging lightweight, long-term motion continuity, our method maintains a stable track where methods relying solely on instantaneous cues falter.

-\textbf{Running Speed:} Inference speed is also a vital factor for practical applications.
+For instance, TrajTrack it surpasses a strong baseline, P2P~\cite{p2p}, by 2.87/ 2.97\% (Success/Precision) in the Car category and by an even larger margin of 1.89/3.70\% in the Pedestrian category.
+This robust performance in a sparse environment highlights the core advantage of our trajectory-based paradigm: by leveraging lightweight, long-term motion continuity, our method maintains a stable track where methods relying solely on instantaneous cues falter. \textbf{Running Speed:} Inference speed is also a vital factor for practical applications.
 We present a comprehensive speed comparison of TrajTrack with other methods in Tab.~\ref{table:speed}.
 Following common evaluation protocols~\cite{p2b, ptt2021shan,p2p}, speed is measured by calculating the average running time of all frames in the Car category.
-On a single NVIDIA RTX 3090 GPU, TrajTrack achieves 56.3 FPS.
+On a single NVIDIA RTX 3090 GPU, TrajTrack achieves 54.7 FPS.
 Despite the computational overhead incurred by our IMM module, TrajTrack yields significant performance improvements, maintaining a better trade-off between accuracy and speed.

 \textbf{Generalizability Across Different Trackers:} To demonstrate the versatility of our trajectory-based paradigm, we replaced two distinct baselines into our framework with Implicit Motion Modeling (IMM) module.
 As illustrated in the Tab.~\ref{tab:Different Baselines}, when applied our method to the similarity-based paradigm BAT\cite{bat} and the motion-based paradigm $\mathrm{M}^2$-Track\cite{mmtrack}, consistently and significantly achieving improvements of 2.31/3.14\% and 6.34/8.37\% in Success/Precision, respectively.This demonstrates that our approach of leveraging long-term motion continuity is a general principle that can enhance various 3D SOT architectures, regardless of their underlying paradigm.